makersacademy/chitter-challenge/README.md

 So that I can stay constantly tapped in to the shouty box of Chitter I want to receive an email if I am tagged in a Peep
 ```
+**The below user stories were presented.
+I managed to complete the first 3 stories due to time constraints.**
 <br>

 ## Set-up